-As explained previously, the next call is a strategy where the person sitting in the seat just left of the dealer names trump in the second round of bidding, and selects the suit of the same color as the suit that was just turned down.
-For example, if dealer turned down a heart, a diamond call by 1st seat is considered calling next.
-The reasoning behind the next call is that the opponents mostly likely don't have the bowers or have any strength in that color, or else they would have ordered up / picked up the turn card.
-If they don't have them and 1st seat don't have them, they must be either in the partner's hand or in the kitty.
+As explained previously, the next call is a strategy where the person sitting in the seat just left of the dealer names trump in the second round of bidding and selects the suit of the same color as the suit that was just turned down.
+For example, if the dealer turned down a heart, a diamond call by the first seat is considered calling next.
+The reasoning behind the next call is that the opponents most likely don't have the bowers or have any strength in that color.
+If they did,they would have ordered up / picked up the turn card.
+If they do not have them and first the seat doesn't have them, then they must be either in the partner's hand or in the kitty.

-On most next calls, 1st seat holds some trump in their hand.
-Yet there are times when no trump are needed.
-In these cases they're calling next based solely on help from their partner's hand.
+On most next calls, the first seat will hold some trump in their hand.
+Yet there are times when these trump are not needed.
+In those cases, they're calling next based solely on help from their partner's hand.

-In the hand below, even though 1st seat has no cards in next (diamonds) this is a great call.
-1st seat holds 3 aces.
+In the hand below, even though the first seat has no cards in next (diamonds), this is a great call.
+The first seat holds three aces.
 All he needs to do is get two of them through.
-If his partner gets one trick, the hand is won.
+Then if his partner can get one trick, the hand is successful.

-A strong hand in the off suits gives you the best chance of making this work, but I've seen it work on very weak hands as well.
+A strong hand in the off-suits gives you the best chance of making this work, but I've seen it work on very weak hands as well.
 Imagine the look on your opponents' faces when they realize you just bid when holding no trump and yet made your point!
-Inexperienced opponents may wonder what's going on, but those that know the game won't.
+Inexperienced opponents may wonder what is going on, but those that know the game won't.

-Here the dealer turned down the queen and I was sitting in 1st seat.
-A bid in clubs looked tempting, but because a red card was turned down there was a good chance my opponents held most of the black cards.
-Many times a next call can be made with only one trump and an off suit ace.
-In this hand I had all three off suit aces: the two black aces, plus the ace of hearts.
+Here the dealer turned down the queen and I was sitting in the first seat.
+A bid in clubs looked tempting, but because a red card was turned down, there was a good chance my opponents held most of the black cards.
+Many times a next call can be made with only one trump and an off-suit ace.
+On this hand I had all three off suit aces: the two black aces, plus the ace of hearts.
 A no trump next call was in order.
-In euchre, as in any other game of chance, one has to stick their neck out once in a while.
-Actually, with this hand it was a fairly safe call to make, and as it was early in the game a euchre wouldn't really hurt us.
+In euchre, as in any other game of chance, one has to stick their neck out occasionally.
+Actually, with this hand, it was a fairly safe call to make, and as it was early in the game, a euchre wouldn't really hurt us.

-Try taking a few chances by bidding some of the hands, you may be pleasantly surprised.
+Try taking a few chances by bidding on some of these hands, you may be pleasantly surprised.
 There is nothing worse than passing on a hand, and then you realize you could have made a point.

 The next two examples are from games played against the same opponents.
 That evening we played a total of ten games.
-On this one the score was 9 - 8 them.
-The dealer is in the East seat and has turned down the nine of hearts.
-As we were playing against a strong team, I knew if I passed 2nd seat(W) was going to call black.
+In this game the score was 9 - 8 them.
+The dealer is in the East seat and has turned down the 9 of hearts.
+Because we were playing against a strong team, I knew if I passed, the second seat(W) was going to call black.
 Having nothing to lose (and two aces), I tried a no trump call in diamonds.
 As you can see, that played right into my partner's(N) hand.

-down the king of clubs.
+The east seat dealt and turned down the king of clubs.
 The score 8 to 7 them.
 It's always a pleasure to play against strong teams, as passing means the other team will most likely call.
-Not wanting to give them the opportunity, I call next (spades)
+Not wanting to give them the opportunity, I(South) call next (spades).

-All it took was a little luck, a little skill and this was turned into a two point hand.
-Our luck continued on the next hand with a last point to win the game.
-All in all, it was a great night at euchre.
-At the end of the night we each won five games.
+All it took was a little luck, a little skill and this was turned into a two-point hand.
+Our luck continued on the next hand with the last point needed to win the game.
+Overall, it was a great night at euchre.
+At the end of the night, we each won five games.
 I'm looking forward to the next time we meet up.